 match:

-Leave paths unset to read the default local journal.
-Add paths: only when Filebeat must read a specific journal file or directory such as /var/log/journal. include_matches is evaluated by journalctl before events reach Filebeat, so it is more efficient than collecting everything and dropping events later.
+Keep the existing output section unchanged.
+Leave paths unset for the default local journal, and add paths only when Filebeat must read a specific journal file or directory such as /var/log/journal.

 $ sudo filebeat test config -c /etc/filebeat/filebeat.yml Config OK